chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-user-onboarding.md

 ## Step 5 — Inspect compliance of containers

-Under the hood, we leverage upstream Sigstore components like the `ClusterImagePolicy` CRD.
-We can verify that the **sample-policy** was distributed to the cluster by using `kubectl`.
+Under the hood, Chainguard Enforce leverages upstream Sigstore components like `ClusterImagePolicy`, a Kubernetes CustomResourceDefinition (CRD).
+Verify that the **sample-policy** was distributed to the cluster by using `kubectl`.

 ```sh
 kubectl get clusterimagepolicies